Christmas top tips

 - Keep paying bills

 Don’t forget: in December you still need to pay your normal household bills, such as your mortgage or rent and your utilities.
 If you get paid earlier than usual, consider paying these bills as soon as you can, so you know that what you have left is what you can spend on Christmas.

 There are lots of good deals around at Christmas, so make sure you shop around to get the best price.
 You could leave buying your presents until later in the month as sales often start early.
 You could also spread the cost of Christmas over the whole of December by buying non-perishable food items earlier in the month.

 - Resist borrowing more

 It can be very tempting to borrow money to pay for the cost of Christmas.
 Think about whether you can afford to pay it back.
 If you do decide to take out credit, check the terms and conditions and create a personal budget to make sure you can afford the repayments.

 With the kids off school there is always pressure to keep them entertained.
-If you’re not careful, the cost of keeping them busy will soon mount up!
+If you’re not careful, the cost of keeping them busy will soon mount up.
 Find out if there are free activities in your area over the holiday period.
-They may be advertised in the local newspaper and community centres.
+They may be advertised online, in the local newspaper and community centers.

 If you are worried about your debt, get free debt advice now.
 Don’t wait until the New Year.
 The earlier you seek free debt advice, the sooner you can deal with your debt and ease your worries.

 Merry Christmas everyone!
 We hope it is filled with love and laughter.
 If you need advice or support over the Christmas period you can get free debt advice, 24 hours a day, on our website.
-Our webchat service is open until 1pm on 22 December 2018 and open again from 9am on 2 January 2019.
+Want to speak to an adviser?
+At National Debtline we can help, find the ways you can get in touch with us here.